 You must have service in a position of responsibility for at least six months as a Life Scout.
 Acceptable positions are listed in your scout book and on page 2 of the Eagle Scout application.

-You must complete all Eagle requirements, turn in your completed Eagle workbook and write-up, and have your Scoutmaster conference completed by your 18th birthday.
+You must complete all Eagle requirements, turn in your complete Eagle workbook and write-up, and have your Scoutmaster conference completed by your 18th birthday.

 Eagle Board of Review Process

-Once Council has approved the application and paperwork, it is forwarded to the District Eagle Advancement Chair (Mr. Pat Maloney, contact information below).
+Once Council has approved the application and paperwork, it is forwarded to the District Eagle Advancement Chair.

 The District Eagle Advancement Chair will then schedule the “Eagle Board of Review” for the Scout.